deadlysyn/terraform-keycloak-aws/README.md

 Upstream defaults are used when sensible.
 Settings unlikely to change in the typical case have local defaults or are hard-coded (e.g. DB port number).
-The goal is to reduce cognitive load, and make environments easier to reason about.

-That said, these are only opinions that you can override.
-Not forcing them to be thought about makes initial consumption easier.
-Power users can go deeper.
+The goal is to reduce cognitive load, but these are only opinions that you can override.

 The included
 [standalone-ha.xml](https://github.com/deadlysyn/terraform-keycloak-aws/blob/main/build/keycloak/standalone-ha.xml)